DiogoRibeiro7/diffml/docs/DOCS_STYLE.md

    without a leading `_` has a NumPy-style docstring that matches the template.
 2. Inline comments only appear where they explain reasoning or invariants.
 3. Type hints cover all public callables.
-4. When you introduce new public APIs, update `docs/DOC_COVERAGE.md`.
+4. When you introduce new public APIs (including the replication package), update `docs/DOC_COVERAGE.md`.
 5. Run `ruff check --select D --respect-gitignore` to verify lint enforcement.

 ## Enforcement